 We recite this word in four syllables in harmony with our breath.
 We recite it and listen to it silently and interiorly for the whole of our meditation time.
 We aim to meditate in the morning and evening for between 20 and 30 minutes.

-We are now meeting via a WhatsApp group on Monday, Wednesday and Friday at 5.30 pm and Tuesday and Thursday at 9 am.
+We are currently meeting via a WhatsApp group on Monday and Thursday at 8 am.

 Contact Richard Arnold on 0407796429 to join the WhatsApp group.